 COVID-19 has amplified vulnerabilities in communities across the country, making some individuals more at risk of being trafficked.

 - Researchers have already noted that "the COVID-19 pandemic has created circumstances that may increase the risk of trafficking, inhibit identification of those who are trafficked and those who survive trafficking, and make it harder to deliver comprehensive services to support survivors' recovery."

 - Interpol reports that "under-reporting of child sexual abuse and increased sharing of child exploitation material through peer-to-peer networks are among the effects of the COVID-19 pandemic."

-- The National Center for Missing and Exploited Children reported a 93% increase in online enticement reports from January to June 2020 versus the same time last year.
+- The National Center for Missing and Exploited Children reported a 93% increase in online enticement reports from January to June 2020 versus the same time in 2019.